You might think you have enough high-quality appointments to keep you busy.

 Don’t worry.
 If a call doesn’t go well, get right back on the phone and make that next dial.
 Some Will, Some Won’t, So What?
 Next.

 There you have it.
-Now you know 7 quick tricks to sound great on sales calls.
+Now you know some of the best quick tricks to sound great on sales calls.
 Which of these ideas did you find most useful?
 Share your thoughts in the comments section below to join the conversation.

 Enjoyed this article?
 Please share away!